Nan1t/NanoLimbo/README.md

 ## NanoLimbo

-This is lightweight minecraft limbo server, written on Java with Netty.
+This is a lightweight Minecraft limbo server, written in Java with Netty.
-The main goal of the project is maximum simplicity with a minimum number of sent and processed packets.
+The main goal of this project is maximum simplicity with a minimum number of sent and processed packets.
-This limbo is empty, there are no ability to set schematic building since this is not necessary.
-You can send useful information in chat or BossBar.
+The limbo is empty; there is no ability to set a schematic building since this is not necessary.
+You can send useful information via chat or boss bar.

 No plugins, no logs.
 The server is fully clear.
-It only able keep a lot of players while the main server is down.
+It is only able keep a lot of players while the main server is down.

-The general features:
+General features:
 * High performance.
-The server not saves and not cached any useless (for limbo) data.
+The server doesn't save or cache any useless (for limbo) data.
 * Doesn't spawn threads per player.
-Uses fixed threads pool.
+Uses a fixed thread pool.
 * Support for **BungeeCord** and **Velocity** info forwarding.
 * Support for [BungeeGuard](https://www.spigotmc.org/resources/79601/) handshake format.
 * Multiple versions support.
 * Fully configurable.
 * Lightweight.
-App size around **2MB.**
+App size around **2MB**.

 ![](https://i.imgur.com/sT8p1Gz.png)